Someone mailed Robin Vos dog waste, opponent drops out of race due to 'personal attacks'

 “I think the overwhelmingly positive response of the last week shows that there is a thirst for civility and service before self-interest that has been sorely lacking from our politics,” he said.

-District 63 includes Burlington, Dover, Rochester, Union Grove and Yorkville, as well as portions of Burlington Township, Mount Pleasant and Sturtevant.
+District 63 includes Burlington, Dover, Rochester, Union Grove and Yorkville, as well as portions of the Town of Burlington, Mount Pleasant and Sturtevant.

 Adam does a little bit of everything with the JT, from page editing to covering homelessness to localizing state & national politics.
 He grew up in Racine County, believes in the Oxford comma and loves digital subscribers: journaltimes.com/subscribenow